 Israel is quite expensive.
 General monthly living expenses for an international student are approximately NIS7,000 (US$1,500).

-It is at least two to three times more expensive than living in the West Bank.
-Room rent per week, bus fare, meals, and coffee are double the price or even more than in Hebron.
-For example, a falafel sandwich in Israel costs around 20 NIS (around US$5), whereas a falafel sandwich in Hebron costs 4 NIS (US$1).
-Salaries and wages in Israel are double those in the West Bank, and the standard of living is much higher in Israel than in Palestine.
+Living costs in Israel are at least two to three times higher than in the West Bank.
+Room rent, bus fare, meals, and coffee can cost double or more than in Hebron.
+For instance, a falafel sandwich in Israel is around 20 NIS (US$5) compared to 4 NIS (US$1) in Hebron.
+Salaries in Israel are also double those in the West Bank, reflecting a significantly higher standard of living.

 Additional Information: Public Transportation In Israel